denisblondeau/TestWeatherKitRESTAPI/README.md

 2) Service ID
 3) WeatherKit Key ID
 4) A private key (downloaded as .p8 file)

+ Rename SecureAPIKeys.xcconfig.sample to SecureAPIKeys.xcconfig and enter all previous information (i.e. Team ID, Service ID, etc.) in that file.

 See https://developer.apple.com/documentation/weatherkitrestapi/request_authentication_for_weatherkit_rest_api for more details.